lusnop1/steam-download/README.md

 Download the newest steam version

-Download the "steamDownloader.bat" file
+Download the "steamDownloader.bat" file (you may have to copy the text and create a .bat file yourself)

-Create a folder inside downloads called "Ny"
+Create a folder inside C:\ called "Ny"

 Create a new folder called "Steam" inside "Ny"